evmcnb/quartz/content/full/Thyroid Nodules.md

 date modified: 2024-03-11
 date: 2024-01-14
 ---
-Thyroid nodules are abnormal growths or [[Lumps]] that develop within the thyroid gland, which is located in the neck.
+Thyroid nodules are abnormal growths or [[Full/Lumps]] that develop within the thyroid gland, which is located in the neck.
 While most thyroid nodules are (benign), some may require further evaluation to rule out malignancy.

 ### Multinodular goitre